A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Disaster Risk and SDF Volatility

-The first term on the right denotes the estimated local bound \eqref{eq:sup_smooth} evaluated at the 4.6\textsuperscript{th} percentile, using the entire time series of returns $\{\omrkt \}$.
+The first term on the right denotes the estimated distribution bound \eqref{eq:sup_smooth} evaluated at the 3.7th percentile, using the entire time series of returns $\{\omrkt \}$.
 The second term denotes the estimated HJ bound, using $\bar{R}_m$ and $\hat{\sigma}$ as the respective sample mean and standard deviation of \{$\omrkt$\}.
-A value of $\mathcal{T} > 0$ indicates that the local bound is stronger than the HJ bound.
+A value of $\mathcal{T} > 0$ indicates that the distribution bound is stronger than the HJ bound.
 To test this restriction, consider the null and alternative hypothesis:

-Since the distribution of \eqref{eq:bootstrap_distance} is hard to characterize, I use stationary bootstrap to approximate the $p$-value under the null hypothesis.
+Since the distribution of \eqref{eq:bootstrap_distance} is difficult to characterize, I use stationary bootstrap to approximate the $p$-value under the null hypothesis.
 The stationary bootstrap is used to generate time indices from which we recreate (with replacement) bootstrapped returns $\{\omrkt^{\star} \}$ \citep{politis1994stationary}.
 The same bootstrapped time indices are used to re-estimate the physical CDF and risk-neutral quantile function.
 I repeat the bootstrap exercise 100,000 times and for each bootstrap sample, I calculate the test statistic $\mathcal{T}^\star$.
 Finally, the empirical $p$-value is obtained as the fraction of times $\mathcal{T}^\star \le 0$.
-The last column in Table \ref{tab:boot_pval} shows that the $p$-value is 6\%, which is at the borderline of rejecting $H_0$.\\
+The last column in Table \ref{tab:boot_pval} shows that the $p$-value is 7.5\%, which provides preliminary evidence that the distribution bound significantly exceeds the HJ bound.\\

-When the HJ bound is stronger than the local bound, many of the bootstrap samples may not have disaster shocks.
-Specifically, when considering bootstrap samples with at least one month where returns are less than -20\%, the $p$-value is only 4\%.
-It is important to note that in the sample, there are only two instances where returns are less than -20\%: in September 2008 and February 2020.
-However, the $p$-value increases to 20\% for bootstrap samples that do not include these months.
-These findings highlight the sensitivity of the test to the presence of disaster shocks.
+\begin{Remark} When the HJ bound is stronger than the distribution bound, many of the bootstrap samples may not include disaster shocks.
+Over the entire sample period, there are only two instances where returns were less than -20\%: in September 2008 and February 2020.
+When considering bootstrap samples that include both of these months, the $p$-value is only 3.6\%.
+In contrast, the $p$-value increases to 22\% for bootstrap samples that exclude these months.
+These findings underscore the sensitivity of the test to the presence of disaster shocks.
+Overall, the results suggest that, unconditionally, the SDF needs to be highly volatile to be consistent with local differences between the physical and risk-neutral measure in the left-tail. \end{Remark}